Titi Robin: Les Trois Frères

 Titi Robin while still with Hameed Khan, a duet which highlights melodic and rhythmic improvisational duels, meets Brittany singer, Érik Marchand, who incarnates in his opinion the rich traditional popular culture of Titi Robin's own home region.
 Together they develop a repertoire enlisting quarter-tones modes, Eastern modal improvisation based on taqsîm, and Gwerz, the ancient monophonic lamentation which the singer along with Yann fanch Kemener is at the time one of the heirs.
-Ocora Radio France commissioned a recording - "An Henchou Treuz" (1990) - which won the Grand Prix de l'Académie Charles Cros, a fitting beginning of the collaboration of the two duos that will eventually form the "Trio Érik Marchand", most of the repertoire composed and arranged by Titi Robin.
-This out of the ordinary formation - a Brittany singer, an Arabic lute player and an Indian tablâ specialist (for the record, it is their photography that illustrates the first article on "world music" in the Encyclopedia Universalis) - will travel internationally: from the Womad festivals to stages specialized in contemporary music, passing by the Théâtre de la Ville in Paris, Quartz in Brest, not to mention the jazz venues who acclaim their innovative approach to improvisation.
-Their international tours take them from Quebec to Houston, from Marrakech to Bir Zeit.
+Ocora Radio France commissioned a recording – "An Henchou Treuz" (1990) – which won the Grand Prix de l'Académie Charles Cros, a fitting beginning of the collaboration of the two duos that will eventually form the "Trio Érik Marchand", most of the repertoire composed and arranged by Titi Robin.
+This out of the ordinary formation – a Brittany singer, an Arabic lute player and an Indian tablâ specialist (for the record, it is their photography that illustrates the first article on "world music" in the Encyclopedia Universalis) – will travel internationally: from the Womad festivals to stages specialized in contemporary music, passing by the Théâtre de la Ville in Paris, Quartz in Brest, not to mention the jazz venues who acclaim their innovative approach to improvisation.
+Their international tours take them from Quebec City to Houston, from Marrakesh to Birzeit.
 The first album under the name of "Trio Érik Marchand" appeared in 1991: An Tri Breur (three brothers) (Silex).
 In the early 2000, the Trio Érik Marchand performed periodically, with Keyvan Chemirani at the percussions.

 Gitans

 This formation revealed Titi Robin mainly as an oudist (even if the particular instrument designed by his brother Patrick Robin and his personal playing style is intentionally quite different from classical Arabic oud).

 A disc released in January 1993 greatly clarified the world of the musician of the buzuq and guitar: The artist dedicates "Gitans" in homage to the Romani community from whom he learned so much.

 It is a mosaic of encounters between Titi Robin's favourite artists, who represent different branches of the family, from North India to Andalusia, and to the Balkans, from which he draws his personal musical vision.

 The repertoire mainly consists of original compositions and does not reproduce any typical gypsy style.
 He believes that the best tribute is to create something new and personal but which better demonstrates paradoxically the rich source honored here.

-Guest musicians include the following: Gulabi Sapera(vocals), Bruno el Gitano (vocals, palmas, guitar), Mambo Saadna (vocals, palmas, guitar), Paco el Lobo (vocals, palmas), François Castiello (accordion), Hameed Khan (tabla) Francis Alfred Moerman (guitar), Abdelkrim Sami (drums), Bernard Subert (clarinets, bagpipes).
+Guest musicians include the following: Gulabi Sapera (vocals), Bruno el Gitano (vocals, palmas, guitar), Mambo Saadna (vocals, palmas, guitar), Paco el Lobo (vocals, palmas), François Castiello (accordion), Hameed Khan (tabla) Francis Alfred Moerman (guitar), Abdelkrim Sami (drums), Bernard Subert (clarinets, bagpipes).
 This release and the musical cooperation it required will attract a wide audience, bringing together both savvy aficionados and lovers of Mediterranean music.
-"Gitans" will tour in Japan, at the Hollywood Bowl (USA) and from South Africa up to the major European world music festivals.
+"Gitans" will tour in Japan, at the Hollywood Bowl (United States) and from South Africa up to the major European world music festivals.
 The theme "Petite mer", certainly the best known of the composer, comes from the disc.